iuscommunity/sphinx_iuscommunity/_build/html/_sources/pages/WhatIsHappeningInTheCommunity.txt

 *Jeffrey Ness* @ *March 25th 2013*

-With the addition of libjpeg-turb by Redhat `RHEA-2013:0422`_ and the fact that `CentOS`_ is not always inline with the current Redhat release, IUS Community has decided to build CentOS packages along side the existing Redhat Enterprise Linux packages.
+With the addition of libjpeg-turbo by Redhat `RHEA-2013:0422`_ and the fact that `CentOS`_ is not always inline with the current Redhat release, IUS Community has decided to build CentOS packages along side the existing Redhat Enterprise Linux packages.